211tbc/synthesis/docs/synthesis_install_read_me.txt

 -go into this new project folder
 ~/myrestservice$ cd synthesis/synthesis

--grab the synthesis project sources:
+-grab the synthesis project sources (you need to be owner of the dirs for this to work, so chown if needed):
 ~/myrestservice/synthesis/synthesis$ wget --mirror --no-parent --no-host-directories --cut-dirs=4 http://xsd.alexandriaconsulting.com/repos/trunk/synthesis/src/
 -Now, tell buildout.cfg about your development egg, by uncommenting two lines: